Nicky, what is your role at Shulmans?

 I am head of the plot sales team, which deals with the legal aspects of plot sales for our clients.
 They are mainly housebuilders and registered providers (such as housing associations).
 Sites can range from a few plots to several hundred.

 We have one of the largest dedicated plot sales teams in the country.
-We handle anything between 1,500 and 3,000 transactions a year.
+We handle around 3,000 transactions a year.

 How complex is the plot sales process?

 It is now a lot more complex than it used to be!
 There was a time when a typical site consisted of, say, 60 houses, all built round a standard road pattern, with a self-contained red edge around each plot.
 Nowadays layouts are much more complicated – especially where developments are more tightly plotted.
 Apartment schemes have their own complications of leases and management arrangements.
 It is quite typical now also to have separate garage blocks (belonging to different apartments) with another apartment over the top.

 The key is in the set-up stage.
 We liaise closely with the residential development team, who buy the sites – it’s handy, as they sit next to us.
 We can look at schemes as they are being drawn up and identify what documents to use, what rights need to be granted or reserved, which covenants are to be imposed and so on.
 We like to get the documentation drafted before we sell the first plot.

 We have developed our own case management software, which addresses all the issues that we have experienced in over 30 years of dealing with plot sales.
 Once we have carefully prepared the documentation, the case management system helps us to produce everything that the buyer should need.
 We provide it electronically wherever possible.